rust-lang/book/src/ch05-01-method-syntax.md

 #### Where's the `->` operator?

-In C++, there are two different operators for calling methods: `.` if you're calling a method on the object directly, and `->` if you're calling the method on a pointer to the object and thus need to dereference the pointer first.
-Rust doesn't have an equivalent to the `->` operator; instead, Rust has a feature called *automatic referencing*.
+In languages like C++, there are two different operators for calling methods:
+`.` if you're calling a method on the object directly, and `->` if you're calling the method on a pointer to the object and thus need to dereference the pointer first.
+In other words, if `object` is a pointer, `object->something()` is like `(*object).something()`.

+Rust doesn't have an equivalent to the `->` operator; instead, Rust has a feature called *automatic referencing and dereferencing*.
 Calling methods is one of the few places in Rust that has behavior like this.

-Here’s how it works: when you call a method with `object.something(`, Rust will automatically add in `&`s or `&mut`s so that `object` matches the signature of the method.
+Here’s how it works: when you call a method with `object.something()`, Rust will automatically add in `&`, `&mut`, or `*` so that `object` matches the signature of the method.
 In other words, these are the same:

 ```rust
 # #[derive(Debug,Copy,Clone)]